Shixu-max/Numpy-neural-network-two-layers-classifier/README.md

 This code is which we plot the process of training process.

-* **mnist_train.ipynb**
+* **main.ipynb**

-In the Jupyter notebook includes hyperparameter searching and visualizations besides simply training, saving and loading models.
-The last step, visualizing the weights by PCA, requires the python package Sklearn.
+The main Jupyter notebook contains train model, seek optimal model, test model and visualization.